San7o/hive-operator/README.md

 # Basic Usage

-You can specify a path to monitor and in which containers by creating an `KivePolicy`.
+You can specify a path to monitor and in which containers by creating a `KivePolicy`.
 The following is an example policy:

 ```yaml
 apiVersion: kivebpf.san7o.github.io/v1